s3prl/s3prl/README.md

 # 👾 Mockingjay
-## Speech Representation Learning through Deep Transformers Pre-Training - PyTorch Official Implementation
+## Speech Representation Learning with Deep Bidirectional Transformer Encoders
+### PyTorch Official Implementation

 This is an open source project for Mockingjay, end-to-end learning of acoustic features representations, implemented with Pytorch.